 Mission, Vision, and Principles

-HIGH FIVE® is a standard committed to assisting children along the path of healthy child development by:
+HIGH FIVE® is a quality standard that is committed to assisting children along the path of healthy child development by:

 - Ensuring that program practitioners develop a high level of knowledge and expertise in child development;

 - Helping parents to make informed choices and;